My Story

 It was during university that I decided to broaden my horizons and learn new skills.
 I learned what I liked, didn’t like, and started forming who I was.

-I participated in different school clubs, founded a fraternity with good friends, attempted a startup, and had many failed attempts with the opposite sex.
+I participated in different school clubs, founded a fraternity with friends, attempted a startup, and many failed attempts with the opposite sex.

 It was a time of trial and error, and a formative period in my young adult life.
 How I miss college so….

 September 2015.
 Ended my video game addiction.
-After a decade of playing video games, I was able to end my addiction.
+After a decade of playing video games, I was able to stop.

 I would be remiss to say that it was easy, but I had many failed attempts.
 I was only successful because I was preoccupied with physical fitness, with the goal of being in the best shape of my life.
 I was getting ready for the Marines.

 By finding a metaphorical mountain to climb, I no longer needed video games to fill a void.
-It was the first step in my personal development journey, which fueled my later successes.
+It was the first major step in my personal development journey.

 March 2016.
 Earned my commission in the U.S. Marine Corps.
 Here I learned to focus, drown out the background noise, and have a thick skin.
 Many that were stronger, smarter, and faster than I, that were with me on day 1, were not with me on graduation day; it’s not always the strongest who triumph, but those who want it the most.
-What I learned here laid a foundation for my future successes.
+What I learned at Quantico, Virginia laid the foundation for my future successes.

 Began to travel.
 I got out of my comfort zone through solo travel.
-I made new friends, exhilarating experiences, and made unforgettable moments while backpacking through Europe and Asia.
+I made new friends, exhilarating experiences, and created unforgettable moments while backpacking through Europe and Asia.

 Began waking up early.
 At first I woke up early because my job required it, but when I began taking personal development seriously, I made it a point to win the morning.